oneye5/nzx_predictor/README.md

 To ensure that key features contain no "cheating" signals, I performed a null-model experiment by randomizing all input features other than key ones such as Time, Price, Ticker.
 When testing the model trained on random noise, it achieved 60% accuracy with almost no ability to predict positive cases (f1=0.002).
 In contrast to the real model trained on genuine features, the real model consistently performs significantly better, indicating that there is no leakage regarding the key features of the model. <br>
 You may view the raw program output when running a null-model experiment at: https://github.com/oneye5/nzx_predictor/blob/main/LeakageTestResults.txt <br>

+#### Survivorship bias:
+Data from de-listed companies is not included in the overall dataset, this can potentially skew results.
+There is unfortunatly little that can be done to account for this, since historic data for these companies is difficult to come by in an automated manor.
+It isnt all bad however, some companies have been de-listed despite strong performance, MHM Automation is a perfect example of a well performing company being de-listed due to going private.

 # API Caveats:
 A known issue is when testing on a new network, I was getting no response from OECD, this was because OECD is unfamiliar with the IP and gave a captcha prompt.
 To get around this, you can simply open this link in your browser and click through the captcha, upon completing this, the data collection should work:<br> https://sdmx.oecd.org/public/rest/data/OECD.SDD.STES,DSD_STES@DF_FINMARK,4.0/NZL.M..PA.....?dimensionAtObservation=AllDimensions&format=jsondata <br>